THE FLOWER SHOW

 Produce, Plants, Cut Flowers Featured in Garden Building

 This year the adult and youth floriculture and horticulture entries – cut flowers, floral arrangements, potted plants, and wheelbarrow gardens – will be displayed in the Garden Building.
-You can enter from the Garden Courtyard or off of Magnoli Ave.
+You can enter from the Garden Courtyard or off of Magnolia Ave.
 Look for Adult and Youth cut flowers, flower arrangements, produce, potted plants and gimmicks.
-This year, in honor of the Fair’s circus theme, some entries feature clowns and other circus themess.

 In the Garden Courtyard